Syed-Suheb/Smart-UPI-Fraud-Detection-Using-Advanced-ML-Algorithms-/README.md

-# Django-registration-and-login-system
+# SMART UPI FRAUD DETECTION USING ADVANCED MACHINE LEARNING – AN INTELLIGENT SYSTEM FOR IDENTIFYING ANAMOLIES IN UPI PAYMENT NETWORKS

+An intelligent fraud detection system that identifies anomalies in UPI payment transactions using advanced Machine Learning algorithms, deployed as a full-stack Django web application.
 This web app has been developed using the popular Django framework and Bootstrap for the frontend.
 My motivation to build this project is so that I can learn about Django and tighten up my skills.
 This mini-app can be easily integrated into a bigger system project that needs to have a registration and login system.

-### Basic Features of The App
+## Basic Features of The App

 * Register – Users can register and create a new profile
 * Login - Registered users can login using username and password